Hydration and Sodium for Hot Runs: A Dew Point-First Plan That Avoids Overdrinking

 | Race / hard workout | Any heat | Pre-plan bottles | Add sodium if you have high losses | Avoid new products on race day |

-A CDC/NIOSH heat recommendation commonly used in safety guidance: for moderate activity in heat lasting under about 2 hours, drink about 1 cup (8 oz) every 15–20 minutes, and during prolonged sweating lasting several hours, consider sports drinks with balanced electrolytes.
-It also commonly notes not to exceed very high hourly intake (often stated as about 6 cups per hour).
-Use this as a safety guardrail, then personalize.
+A CDC/NIOSH heat recommendation used all over safety guidance: for moderate activity in heat under about 2 hours, drink roughly 1 cup (8 oz) every 15–20 minutes, and for prolonged sweating over several hours, move to a sports drink with balanced electrolytes.
+It also warns against very high hourly intake, often about 6 cups per hour.
+Use it as a guardrail.

 Sodium: when it helps, and when it is not the main problem